muhammad-bats/Sentiment-Analysis-from-URLs/README.md

 - Ensure that the PDF file is text-based, as this script relies on text extraction.
 - The Excel file `finalexcel.xlsx` will contain all the sentiment data for the analyzed PDFs.
+- A sample result xlsx file is attached for clarity.

 ---